-Smoking ages the skin – a 40 year old smoker has the skin of a 70 year old non-smoker.
+Smoking ages the skin – a 40-year-old smoker has the skin of a 70-year-old non-smoker.
 Apparently.
-There’s a raft of other concerns, too, like cancer and stroke, but for now let’s focus on the aging thing.
+There’s a raft of other concerns, too, like cancer and stroke, but for now, let’s focus on the ageing thing.

 You need to quit.
 It’s hard, but help is available.
 In most cases, you only need to sweat it out for anywhere between 4 – 12 weeks and you’ll have kicked the habit for good.

 Sleep is great.
 Sleep is when your body repairs itself.
 If you don’t get at least six hours per night, every night, your risk of obesity goes up by 23%.
 That’s a statistic to make you think twice.
 Almost one in four people skimping on sleep end up looking (and feeling) far from their best.